audtree/cs109-209/bacterial-change/README.md

 The goal of this assignment was to build regression models to predict the precent change in bacteria population after 4 hours based on their “spreading factor.”
 In this exercise, we consider the `spreading_factor ` to be our predictor variable and `perc_population` to be our response variable.
 We explore several different approaches, with mean squared error (MSE) as our evaluative criteria to find the best fit and most robust polynomial regression to model the relationship.

-**Skills:** LASSO regularization, polynomial regression, model selection, hyperparameter tuning, data visualization **Tools:** scikit-learn
+**Skills:** LASSO regularization, polynomial regression, model selection, hyperparameter tuning, data visualization <br />
+**Tools:** scikit-learn

 **Assignment outline:**